percona/postgresql-docs/docs/apt.md

 ## Preconditions

-Debian and other systems that use the `apt` package manager include the upstream PostgreSQL server package `postgresql-16` by default.
+1. Debian and other systems that use the `apt` package manager include the upstream PostgreSQL server package `postgresql-16` by default.
 The components of Percona Distribution for PostgreSQL 16 can only be installed together with the PostgreSQL server shipped by Percona (`percona-postgresql-16`).
 If you wish to use Percona Distribution for PostgreSQL, uninstall the `postgresql-16`  package provided by your distribution and then install the chosen components from Percona Distribution for PostgreSQL.
+2. Install `curl` for [Telemetry](telemetry.md).
+We use it to better understand the use of our products and improve them.

 ## Procedure